Regents, asking few questions, approve UI-Mercy acquisition

-“I'm 100% behind this,” Regent Nancy Dunkel said of the deal — disclosed Monday, when Mercy Iowa City filed for Chapter 11 reorganization in U.S. Bankruptcy Court and announced the UI had signed a letter of intent to acquire “substantially all” its operating facilities and assets.
+“I'm 100 percent behind this,” Regent Nancy Dunkel said of the deal — disclosed Monday, when Mercy Iowa City filed for Chapter 11 reorganization in U.S. Bankruptcy Court and announced the UI had signed a letter of intent to acquire “substantially all” its operating facilities and assets.

 Regents spokesman Brock Ascher told The Gazette: “The bankruptcy court will determine what happens with Mercy’s debt, but the state will not be responsible.”